mkhairul6/AlphaDocs/README.md

 {
 	id: ID,
 	imageId: string,
-	product: ID of product this banner is for, or null,
+	product: ID of product this banner is for, or null, apps should go directly to this product page if it exists
 	sortIndex: integer,
 	link: URL string or null,
 	name: string,
 	startTime: milliseconds since epochTime, time to start showing this banner,
 	endTime: milliseconds since epochTime, time to stop showing this banner,
-	target: “PRODUCT|LINK”,
+	target: “PRODUCT|LINK|NONE”,
-	position: ”TOP|BOTTOM”
+	position: ”TOP|BOTTOM” or null,
+	description: string
 }
 </pre>